aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

 -   Aiven for Apache Cassandra®: 35% of the available disk storage capacity
 -   Aiven for OpenSearch®: 75% of the available disk storage capacity
 -   All the other Aiven service types: 85% of the available disk storage capacity

 :::

+## Limits and limitations

+- Disk autoscaling is limited by both limit set in autoscaler endpoint configuration and plan DDS disk limit (Dynamic disk sizing (DDS) / Aiven Plans and Pricing).
+- There are technical limits on how quickly the autoscaling can happen.
+This means that it is possible to fill the disk by writing data quickly so that the normal disk full alerts trigger and eventually the service goes read-only and so stops working.
+In such a case, the autoscaling should trigger as long as the autoscaler limits are not met.
+- During a maintenance update, AS won’t work, only for fully running service.
+- If a user makes a change to disk space, the autoscaler might be delayed.

 ## Prerequisites

--   This is a
-    [limited availability feature](/docs/platform/concepts/beta_services).
-To try it out, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 -   Aiven organization, project, and service up and running.
--   [Dynamic disk sizing (DDS)](/docs/platform/howto/add-storage-space) supported for the service plan and the cloud hosting the service.
+-   [Dynamic disk sizing (DDS)](/docs/platform/howto/add-storage-space) supported for the service plan and the cloud hosting the service
--   Role of the operator for your Aiven organization, project, and service.
+-   Role of the operator for your Aiven organization, project, and service
 -   Depending on what interface you'd like to use for interacting with disk autoscaler:
     -   Access to [Aiven Console](https://console.aiven.io/)